sssEos/sssEos.github.io/_pages/about.md

 {% comment %}

-This is the front page of a website that is powered by the academicpages template and hosted on GitHub Pages.
+This is the front page of a website powered by the academicpages template and hosted on GitHub Pages.

 {% endcomment %}